CleverTap/clevertap-unity-sdk/README.md

 3. Edit `Assets/CleverTapUnity/CleverTapUnity-Scripts/CleverTapUnity.cs` to add your calls to CleverTap SDK.
 See usage examples in [example/CleverTapUnity.cs](example/CleverTapUnity.cs).
 For more information check out our [documentation](http://support.clevertap.com "CleverTap Technical Documentation").

+4. Select the CleverTapUnity game object you created in the Hierarchy pane and add your CleverTap settings inside the Inspector window.
+You must include your `CleverTap Account ID` and `CleverTap Account Token` from your [CleverTap Dashboard -> Settings](https://dashboard.clevertap.com/x/settings.html).

 ### iOS Specific:
 - Edit `Assets/Editor/CleverTapPostBuildProcessor.cs` in your Unity project to include your `CleverTap Account ID` and `CleverTap Account Token` from your [CleverTap Dashboard -> Settings](https://dashboard.clevertap.com/x/settings.html), and add your deep link url scheme, if applicable.